 There is a wide range of yields within each soil zone region.
 Therefore, yield estimates by crop represent average achievable target yields, which are supported by regional crop specialists.
 Seed Costs: (See the following Seeding Rate Table.)

-Seed costs are based on data collected by the Alberta Farm Input Prices Survey (AIMS) and AgriProfit\$, as well as a seed cost multiplier for a blend of certified and common seed that is cleaned and treated.
+Seed costs are based on data collected by the Alberta Farm Input Prices Survey (AIMS) and seed suppliers as well as a seed cost multiplier for a blend of certified and common seed that is cleaned and treated.
 Seeding rates for each soil zone are based on 1000 kernel weight for common varieties, 90-95% germination, 3-5% emergence mortality, and 9" spacing.
 Seeding rates for forages are based on 1000 kernel weight for common varieties, pure live seed and a 50-50 split of broadcasted and row seeded plantings.

-Fertilizer Costs:

-Prices are based on a blend of fall 2014 and spring 2015 fertilizer prices to capture common practices, such as fall and spring application, and pre-buying inputs.
+Fertilizer Costs: Prices are based on an average of high, low and medium of blend of fall 2015 and indications for spring 2016 such as fall and spring application, and pre-buying inputs.
 NPKS blends are based on estimated crop requirements for nutrient deficient, stubble-seeded crops in each soil zone.

-Nitrogen \$0.62/lb actual N (\$637.265/tonne for 46-0-0) Phosphorous \$0.56/lb actual P (\$787.94/tonne for 11-51-0) Potassium \$0.45/lb actual K (\$598.75/tonne for 0-0-60) Sulphur \$0.44/lb actual S (\$513.75/tonne for 20-0-0-24)

-Soil testing is recommened to maximize fertilizer budget to field production capacity and crop choice.
-Alberta Farm Fertilizer Information and Recommendation Manager (AFFIRM) is an Alberta Agriculture and Rural Development software tool that can help producers optimize fertilizer requirements for crop production.
+Nitrogen \$0.6/lb actual N (\$609.28/tonne for 46-0-0) Phosphorous \$0.6/lb actual P (\$820.89/tonne for 11-51-0) Potassium \$0.42/lb actual K (\$561.25/tonne for 0-0-60) Sulphur \$0.44/lb actual S (\$500/tonne for 20-0-0-24) 1 11 11 Soil testing is recommened to maximize fertilizer budget to field production capacity and crop choice.
+Alberta Farm Fertilizer Information and Recommendation Manager (AFFIRM) is an Alberta Agriculture and Forestry software tool that can help producers optimize fertilizer requirements for crop production.
 Variable rate technology is also an option being explored by producers to maximize production to fertilizer and input expenses.
 In a mature commodity market, managing costs could mean the difference between farm profitability or farm losses.
 Chemical: (See the following Chemical Application Table.)
 Chemical costs are based on stubble-seeded crops requiring a non-selective, pre-seed burn-off, and one in-crop herbicide application for broadleaf weeds, grassy weeds or both.
 Feed barley is based on 50% of the acres receiving an in-crop herbicide treatment.
-Fungicides, insecticides and/or pre-harvest/desiccation applications (F/I/PH/D) are indicated by an asterisk .
+Fungicides, insecticides and/or pre-harvest/desiccation applications (F/I/PH/D) are indicated by an asterisk \.
+AgriProfit\$ 2016 Cropping Alternatives Methodology Prepared December 15, 2015 Rawlin Thangaraj, Economics Branch Hail/Crop Insurance:

-AgriProfit#

-2015 Cropping Alternatives Methodology

-Prepared April 16, 2015 Rawlin Thangaraj, Economics Branch

-Hail/Crop Insurance:

 Insurance is based on information from AgriProfit\$ and Alberta Financial Services Corporation (AFSC).

-Trucking & Marketing:

-Trucking and marketing costs are based on AgriProfit\$ data and estimates ranging from \$16-22/tonne.

-Fuel, Oil & Lube, Machinery Repairs, Building Repairs, Pumping Costs (Irrigation only), Custom Work, Labour (Paid and Unpaid), Utilities & Miscellaneous, Operating Interest, and Storage and/or Levies:

-These costs are based on information collected by the AgriProfit\$ program and the Alberta Farm Input Prices Survey.
+Trucking & Marketing: Trucking and marketing costs are based on AgriProfit\$ data and estimates ranging from \$18-29/tonne.
+Fuel, Oil & Lube, Machinery Repairs, Building Repairs, Pumping Costs (Irrigation only), Custom Work, Labour (Paid and Unpaid), Utilities & Miscellaneous, Operating Interest, and Storage and/or Levies: These costs are based on information collected by the AgriProfit\$ program and the Alberta Farm Input Prices Survey.
 Many of these costs are influenced significantly by differences in regional farming practices.
 Fuel costs also include an adjustment factor for yield.

-Operating Interest:

-5% per annum for inputs borrowed (seed, fertilizer and chemical).

-Contribution Margin:

-Contribution margin represents the amount a particular crop contributes to fixed costs, and return to management and equity.
+Operating Interest: 4.64% per annum for inputs borrowed (seed, fertilizer and chemical).
+Contribution Margin: Contribution margin represents the amount a particular crop contributes to fixed costs, and return to management and equity.
 Use the contribution margin to compare crop choices.
 Positive contribution margin indicates that the enterprise/crop is economically sustainable.
 Capital Costs By Enterprise:

 Fixed costs generally do not vary greatly from crop to crop, but these can vary between enterprises and soil zone regions.
 Average fixed cost profiles by enterprise are included for your information.
 The capital costs are adjusted to reflect costs averaged for owned and rented fields.
 Summer Fallow: